 Now that his regeneration has passed and he’s settled on what kind of man he is, the Eleventh Doctor is thrilled to have a chance to show off to Amy Pond and introduce her to his way of life: there are so many different wonders of the universe he can share with a brand new set of eyes.
-However, Eleven lets her know very early on that they won’t just be doing a bunch of sight-seeing as passive-observers.
+However, he lets her know very early on that they won’t just be doing a bunch of sight-seeing as passive observers.
 Occasionally, they’ll step in and get involved with problems they come across: expose deception and corruption, fight injustice, and help out a few strangers.
 The Doctor’s willingness to get involved with conspiracies and social inequalities is what sets him apart from other time lords, who strictly adhered to their isolationist traditions.
-Eleven seems to decide to give Amy a test, to see if she really has what it takes to travel with him.
-The fact that he’s usually several steps ahead of everyone else around him is once again emphasized heavily in this episode, when he immediately picks up on all the red flags Starship UK is giving off: whether it’s the locals ignoring a child in distress, the creepy Smiler things monitoring everyone’s behavior all the time, or the ship flying through space without the aid of any engines.
+He seems to decide to give Amy a test, to see if she really has what it takes to travel with him.
+As usual, the Doctor is way ahead of everyone else in this episode when it comes to noticing all the red flags the Starship UK is giving off: whether it’s the locals ignoring a child in distress, the creepy Smiler things monitoring everyone’s behavior all the time, or the ship somehow flying through space without the aid of any engines.
 For a supposedly free nation, futuristic Britain seems more like a dictatorship, and the Doctor is determined to get to the bottom of it.
-Like Nine and Ten before him, Eleven is a thrill-seeking wanderer who loves discovering new things, so he can get excited at inappropriate moments, like the scene where the Doctor and Amy wind up inside a star whale’s mouth, and the Doctor couldn’t be more pleased about it.
-While Matt Smith turned in a very impressive performance in “The Eleventh Hour”, I think “The Beast Below” is the first major showcase for just how good of an actor he is, when everything finally clicks into place for the Doctor.
+Like Nine and Ten before him, Eleven is a thrill-seeking wanderer who loves discovering new things, so he can get excited at inappropriate moments, like the scene where he and Amy wind up inside a star whale’s mouth and the Doctor couldn’t be more pleased about it.
+While Matt Smith turned in a very impressive performance in “The Eleventh Hour”, I think “The Beast Below” is the first major showcase for just how good of an actor he is, when all the clues of this mystery click into place for the Doctor.

-Matt Smith is very good at breaking down a lengthy monologue, selling the passion and conviction and occasionally righteous indignation in the Doctor’s words.
-There are micro and macro examples of this scattered across his tenure, like his final confrontation with the Silence in “Day Of The Moon“, his riverside chat with Amy about why he travels in “The Power Of Three”, or his climatic speech to the Old God in “The Rings Of Akhaten”.
+Matt Smith is very good at breaking down a monologue, selling the passion and conviction and occasionally righteous indignation in the Doctor’s words.
+There are micro and macro examples of this scattered across his tenure, like his final confrontation with the Silence in “Day Of The Moon“, his riverside chat with Amy about why he travels in “The Power Of Three“, or his climatic speech to the Old God in “The Rings Of Akhaten“.
 In “The Beast Below”, we see his Doctor get well and truly pissed off for the first time, from how disgusted and disappointed he is in humanity, and it is a gripping scene.
-Eleven’s anger tends to burn cold and there’s usually a build-up to him losing his temper: throughout the climax, the Doctor grows more and more harsh and standoffish until he finally winds up lashing out at everyone else in the room – telling Liz 10 to shut up while also promising to take Amy back to Leadworth.
-The Doctor decides to put a poor, abused star whale out of its misery, and he’s clearly ashamed of his decision while he’s making it, because it completely goes against everything he stands for, but he can’t think of a better solution without killing everyone else onboard Starship UK.
+Eleven’s anger tends to burn cold and there’s usually a build-up to him losing his temper: throughout the climax, the Doctor grows more and more harsh and standoffish until he finally winds up lashing out at everyone else in the room – particularly Liz 10 and Amy, who betrayed him the most.
+The Doctor decides to put a poor, abused star whale out of its misery, and he’s clearly ashamed of his decision while he’s making it, because it goes against everything he stands for, but he can’t think of a better solution to the problem without killing everyone else onboard the Starship UK.
 In the previous episode, Eleven was presented to us as an intelligent, hyper-competent badass who could save the world within an hour and scare off an armada.
-“The Beast Below” is our first major look at his personality flaws, and it certainly won’t be the last.
-The Doctor lets his anger get the better of him, lets it blind him, and he almost makes a horrible mistake – a mistake that Amy prevents with her own judgment.
+“The Beast Below” is our first major look at his personality flaws, and it certainly won’t be the last one.
+The Doctor lets his anger get the better of him, lets it blind him, and he almost makes a horrible mistake – a mistake that Amy prevents with her own judgment call.
 As Donna Noble astutely pointed out once, he is not infallible, and sometimes he needs someone to stop him or overrule him.
-The Doctor hasn’t traveled full time with a friend since he lost Donna, but his heart has finally healed from that loss and he’s ready to start anew, so he accepts Amy into his life as his newest sidekick.
+The Doctor hasn’t traveled full-time with a friend since he lost Donna, but his heart has finally healed from that loss and he’s ready to start anew, so he accepts Amy into his life as his newest sidekick.

 Amy Pond (Karen Gillan) takes her first trip through time in this episode, journeying into deep space hundreds of years into the future, to see humanity flying among the stars.
 All the sights and sounds of the future are a bit overwhelming to her, but she absolutely loves it and considers herself to be very lucky, getting to see something very few people ever get to see.
 After fourteen years, she finally gets to live out her girlhood fantasy, but pretty soon, she’s faced with the reality that the Doctor’s lifestyle won’t always be fun or easy or pretty.
 As the Doctor decides to start snooping around Starship UK, he encourages Amy to think like a detective, question the locals and prove that she’s companion material.
 In this adventure, Amy realizes her encounter with the Doctor as a kid wasn’t a special case, and catches onto the fact that he’s very compassionate towards children, gaining some more respect for him as a result.
 “The Beast Below” draws attention to the fact that while the Doctor and Amy are well on their way towards becoming friends, they still don’t really know anything about each other yet.
 Amy asks the Doctor a few questions about his background and predictably gets mixed answers, while she’s still keeping her engagement to Rory to herself.
 Now that some of her excitement about leaving Leadworth is starting to calm down, reality is setting in about what she left behind.
 Amy obviously cares for Rory, but she has her doubts about whether she’s ready for a long-term commitment like marriage yet – for settling down in her tiny little village – and she’s not sure if she’s ready to face them (something she’ll finally come clean about in “Flesh And Stone“).
 In the meantime, she tries to help the Doctor with his case, and tries to absorb everything he has to teach her diligently.

 In an interesting and impactful development, Amy actually fails her test as a companion early on.
 She learns the truth about the beast in the ship when she’s brought to a voting cubicle, then she decides to wipe her own mind and cover it up, to spare the Doctor from having to make a sadistic choice about its welfare.
-This goes completely against everything he tried to teach her about personal accountability and helping people in need, and he lets her know as much.
-In fact, she fails her test so badly, he decides to take her back home, because he doesn’t feel he can trust her anymore.
-Imagine how crushing that news would be: Amy waited fourteen years for the Doctor to make good on his word, only for her to disappoint him and blow it on the first trip.
+This completely goes against everything he tried to teach her about personal accountability and helping people in need, and he lets her know that.
+In fact, she fails her test so badly, he decides to give her the Adam Mitchell treatment and take her back home, because he doesn’t feel he can trust her anymore.
+Imagine how crushing that news would be: Amy waited fourteen years for the Doctor to make good on his word, only for her to disappoint him and blow her chance on the first trip.
 Naturally, she’s devastated.
 But just when it seems like this episode is going to wrap up in the most depressing way possible, Amy starts thinking like a detective and makes good use of everything she’s learned, piecing together the final clues of the beast’s true nature that even the Doctor missed.
 She realizes the star whale came to humanity’s aid centuries ago out of compassion for a species in need, particularly their children, the same sort of kindness she’s seen from the Doctor.
 Amy does the right thing, takes a gamble and gives the whale its freedom back, which it then uses to keep helping humanity on their journey (which ironically means that that whale officially has better moral character than most of the humans onboard that ship).
 Afterwards, Amy stands by her gut feeling that she made the right choice.
-She proved herself to be a person capable of great insight and restored the Doctor’s faith in her, cementing their newfound friendship, and the heartwarming ending of this episode was definitely the point where I started to grow fond of Amy as a character.
+She proves herself to be a person who’s capable of great insight, and someone who can learn from her mistakes.
+The Doctor’s faith in her is restored, their newfound friendship is cemented, and the heartwarming ending of this episode was definitely the point where I started to grow fond of Amy Pond as a character.

 “The Beast Below” is set during the 29th century, during a period in the future when the Earth is being roasted by solar flares, forcing humanity to fly out among the universe in search of a new home.
 For the citizens of the UK, they’re all trying to avoid a terrifying secret at the heart of their starship, while also trying to avoid stepping one toe out of line, out of fear of being punished or silenced.
 A mysterious masked woman named Liz 10 spends her days trying to figure out what the government is keeping covered up from the public, blissfully unaware that she’s a part of it.
 “The Beast Below” is a lot like “The Fires Of Pompeii”, in that the first thirty minutes make for a very solid and entertaining episode of Doctor Who, and then the last fifteen minutes elevate it into being something special.
 Steven Moffat loves a good bit of misdirection: he spent the first half of this story building up the titular beast living in the ship’s depths as some kind of ravenous threat to everyone onboard, when it actually turns out to be a victim of human cruelty.
 In their desperation to evacuate a dying world, Britain’s leaders captured a star whale, tortured it, built a ship around it and rode on its back into space.
 They’ve survived all this time from alien slave labor, an atrocity so horrific the ruling queen had to repeatedly mindwipe herself, because she couldn’t live with what they had done.
 Memory loss is a pretty common motif in Steven Moffat’s stories, often as a source of paranoia fuel, and here it’s used in a devastating way for this morality tale.